laurentperrinet/laurentperrinet.github.io/content/publication/redondo-05/index.md

----
-abstract: 'We present a biologically plausible model of simple cortical cells as 1) a linear transform representing edges and 2) a non-linear iterative stage of inhibition and facilitation between neighboring coefficients.
+---abstract: 'We present a biologically plausible model of simple cortical cells as 1) a linear transform representing edges and 2) a non-linear iterative stage of inhibition and facilitation between neighboring coefficients.
 The linear transform is a complex log-Gabor wavelet transform which is overcomplete (i.e. there are more coefficients